berild/inla-mc/README.md

                             precision = res$marginals.hyperpar[[1]])))
 }
 ```
 Here, the `beta` parameter represents $z_c$.
-This function needs to return the conditional posterior marginals of $z_{-c}$ in a list (`dists`) and the conditional marginal likelihood (`mlik`).
-These inputs are common for all methods (IS-INLA, AMIS-INLA, MCMC-INLA), but there are also specific inputs that controls the respective methods.
+This function NEEDS to return the conditional posterior marginals of $z_{-c}$ in a list (`dists`) and the conditional marginal likelihood (`mlik`).
+The inputs are common for all methods (IS-INLA, AMIS-INLA, MCMC-INLA) and needs to contain the `data` first and then the $z_c$ parameter.

 To use the IS-INLA method to fit your conditional LGM simply run the following function:
 ```r
 res = inlaIS(data, init, prior, dprop, rprop, fit.inla, N_0, N, ncores)
 ```
 with the inputs described above.
-Additionally, the input `N_0` specifies the number of samples used in a initial search for a better proposal distribution, `N` is the number of samples of $z_c$ used in the resulting approximation , and `ncores` is the number of CPU cores used.
+Additionally, the input `N_0` specifies the number of samples used in a initial search for a better proposal distribution (not required), `N` is the number of samples of $z_c$ used in the resulting approximation , and `ncores` is the number of CPU cores used.

 The AMIS-INLA method is very similar to the IS-INLA function call:
 ```r